-As of [·], 2017, there were outstanding [·] shares of FNFV common stock.
-Based on the number of shares of FNFV common stock outstanding on [·], 2017, Splitco expects to issue approximately [·] shares of its common stock.
-Following the Split-Off, due to its ownership of the FNF Splitco shares, FNF or its subsidiaries, as applicable, are expected to own, in the aggregate, approximately [·]% of Splitco.
+As of October 16, 2017, there were 64,864,950 outstanding shares of FNFV common stock.
+Based on the number of shares of FNFV common stock outstanding on October 16, 2017, Splitco expects to issue approximately 64,864,950 shares of its common stock (not taking into account the FNF Splitco Shares).
+Following the Split-Off, due to its ownership of the FNF Splitco shares, FNF or its subsidiaries, as applicable, are expected to own, in the aggregate, approximately 8% of Splitco.
 FNF or its subsidiaries, as applicable, will dispose of such Splitco shares as soon as a disposition is warranted consistent with the business reasons for the ownership of such shares, but in no event later than five years after the Split-Off, and be subject to certain restrictions regarding voting of the FNF Splitco shares.
 See "Certain Relationships and Related Party Transactions-Relationships Between Splitco and FNF-Voting Agreement."